VicOhPNW/pizza-order/README.md

 3. Click the preferred options then submit for the total cost.

 ## Known Bugs
-1. Does not calculate the sum of the toppings (values).
-2. Choosing option "Pick-up" returns #NaN.
-I think this is because the value for "pick-up" is 0 and reading as false, but not confident.
-Did not seem to have this issue with an exercise earlier in the week.

 ## Support and contact details
 Victoria, ohvictori@gmail.com